Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 In the T2 paradigm, tool adaptation is guided by the frozen agent $\mathcal{A}$.
-Unlike T1, where tools are trained independently of any agent, T2 explicitly aims to adapt or construct a tool that complements the fixed agent and enhances its overall capability.
-This setting reflects a practical motivation: when the main agent is a powerful closed-source foundation model, it is often preferable to train auxiliary tools around it rather than modifying the agent itself.
+Unlike T1, where tools are trained independently, T2 adapts or constructs tools that complement the fixed agent and improve its overall capability.
+When the main agent is a closed-source foundation model, training auxiliary tools around it is often preferable to modifying the agent itself.

-\paragraph{Agent–Tool Interaction Process.} Without loss of generality, we describe the interaction using a single-turn example, noting that multi-turn processes can be extended naturally from this.
+\paragraph{Agent-Tool Interaction Process.} As before, we describe a single-turn interaction; the multi-turn case extends naturally.
 The agent receives input $x$ and produces a tool call $a=\mathcal{A}(x)$.
 The tool $\mathcal{T}$ executes this call to return a result $y=\mathcal{T}(a)$, and the agent integrates $(x,a,y)$ or $(x,y)$ to produce the final output $o$:

-\paragraph{Optimization Objective.} The tool is optimized to improve the performance of the fixed agent–tool system:
+\paragraph{Optimization Objective.} The tool is optimized to improve the performance of the fixed agent-tool system:

 where $\mathcal{O}_{\text{agent}}$ evaluates how effectively the agent performs when equipped with tool~$\mathcal{T}$.
-This objective emphasizes that T2 adapts the tool specifically to the needs of the given agent.
+The objective emphasizes that T2 adapts the tool specifically to the needs of the given agent.
 Tool adaptation in T2 generally takes two forms:

 \begin{itemize}[leftmargin=15pt]